WhiteSymmetry/wp-ffpc/readme.txt

 **WARNING** The development of WP-FFPC had been put on hold.
 If you need new features, please send code and pull requests to [WP FFPC @ Github](https://github.com/petermolnar/wp-ffpc).

 *A short why: I developed this plugin in 2010 to support my own site.
 Right now, as it is, it's working on a few sites I still maintain for friends and since I don't need any additional features, I'm not planning to extend it with things I have no real use of.
-During the past years I've received some heartwarning donations - unfortunately the amount never came close to consider the project financially beneficial.
+During the past years I've received some heartwarming donations - unfortunately the amount never came close to consider the project financially beneficial.
 I removed the donation links and put it on hold for now.*

 WP-FFPC is a cache plugin for [WordPress](http://wordpress.org/ "WordPress").